ray-project/arrow/format/Layout.md

 * One child array for each relative type
 * Types buffer: A buffer of 8-bit signed integers, enumerated from 0 corresponding to each type.
-A union with more then 127 possible types can be modeled as a union of unions.
+A union with more than 127 possible types can be modeled as a union of unions.
 * Offsets buffer: A buffer of signed int32 values indicating the relative offset into the respective child array for the type in a given slot.
 The respective offsets for each child value array must be in order / increasing.